SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/SBND_DAQ_GettingStarted.md

 -----------------------------

 open two terminal windows.
 For each
- - login as sbnd on sbnd-gateway01.fnal.gov
+ - ssh to sbnd-gateway01.fnal.gov
- - ssh to sbnd-evb04
+ - from gateway ssh to sbnd-evb04 (as sbnd)
- - (optional: start a tmux session)
+ - (optional: start a tmux or screen session)
  - source "crt_launchdaq.sh"

- In one window, type "DAQInterface"
+ In one window, type "DAQInterface" or "DAQInterface &"

+(NOTE: You can not close the terminal, disconnect it from the internet, close your laptop, etc. when the DAQInterface is open in your terminal or the    DAQ will disconnect.
+Additionally, when running the DAQ, a Message Viewer window opens from this terminal.
+Running in a screen or tmux session on evb04 allows to disconnect from the screen/tmux session without crashing the DAQ.
+The Message Viewer will remain visible until you exit the evb04 ssh session or close the window.
+There is no way to reopen it again without starting a new run.
+Using a VNC (instructions to come) can help get around this issue.)

  In the other window,
  (1) look at the file "run" and find the line with setdaqcomps.sh You will find a list of things that will be included in the DAQ run, add or delete what you (don't) need.
-  - pmtx02 is the 1730 digitizer connected to link 1, in the Xarapuca crate on the right
+  - pmtx03 is the 1730 digitizer connected to pds03 link 1, in the Xarapuca crate on the left
   - crt2x2upstr is just what it sounds like - all 4 modules on the upstream (south) frame
   - crt2x2dwnstr is just what it sounds like - all 4 modules on the downstream (north) frame
   - crt_test is the test setup on the A-frame